Attacks on Australia during World War II: Naval attacks

 Japanese submarines operated in Australian waters from January 1942 until July 1944.
 Major submarine offensives were carried out against shipping off the Australian east coast from May to July 1942 and January to July 1943.

-From the evening of 31 May to the morning of 1 June 1942, Sydney harbour came under direct attack from Japanese midget submarines.
+From the evening of 31 May to the morning of 1 June 1942, Sydney harbor came under direct attack from Japanese midget submarines.
 HMAS Kuttabul, a converted ferry being used as a troop sleeper, was hit and sunk.
-21 sailors were killed, 19 Australians and two members of the Royal Navy.
+21 sailors were killed: 19 Australians and two members of the United Kingdom's Royal Navy.

+In the early hours of 14 May 1943, the Japanese submarine I-177 torpedoed and sank the Australian hospital ship AHS Centaur off Point Lookout, Queensland.
+After being hit by a single torpedo, Centaur sank in less than three minutes with the loss of 268 lives.
+This is the single greatest loss of life resulting from a submarine attack in Australian waters.
+While hospital ships such as Centaur were legally protected against attack under the terms of the Geneva Conventions, it is unclear whether Commander Hajime Nakagawa of I-177 was aware that Centaur was a hospital ship.
+While the ship was clearly marked with a red cross and was fully illuminated, the light conditions at the time may have resulted in Nakagawa not being aware of Centaur's status, making its sinking a tragic accident.
+Nakagawa's poor record as a submarine captain and later conviction of machine gunning the survivors of a British merchant ship in the Indian Ocean has led to speculation by some that the sinking of Centaur was due to Nakagawa's incompetence or indifference to the laws of warfare.
+The attack on Centaur sparked widespread public outrage in Australia.

-The only Japanese force to land in Australia during World War II was a reconnaissance party that landed in the Kimberley region of Western Australia on the 19th of January 1944 to investigate reports that the Allies were building large bases in the region.
+The only Japanese force to land in Australia during World War II was a reconnaissance party that landed in the Kimberley region of Western Australia on 19 January 1944 to investigate reports that the Allies were building large bases in the region.
 The party consisted of four Japanese officers on board a small fishing boat.
-It investigated the York Sound region for a day and a night before returning to Kupang in Timor on January 20.
+It investigated the York Sound region for a day and a night before returning to Kupang in Timor on 20 January.
 Upon returning to Japan in February, the junior officer who commanded the party suggested using 200 Japanese prison inmates to launch a guerrilla campaign in Australia.
 Nothing came of this and the officer was posted to other duties.